PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 op-family graphs match the implementation at checkpoint `09ed6b6` exactly.
 No model conversion or inference was run.

+Reshape target synchronization now follows the shared target policy in the Torch-free layout owner and queries only the normalizer's indexed Reshape family.
+A dynamic-signature INT64 fixture verifies target permutation, option updates, constant dtype preservation, and single-index reuse.
+The same focused selection now passes 80 tests; no model conversion or inference was run.

 ## `fb-refactor4` rank-four bounded-family checkpoint

 The first sixteen bounded families of the rank-four generic NHWC